ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

 ---

 <a id="purity"></a>
-### The Magic of Pure Functions 🪄
+## The Magic of Pure Functions 🪄
 Have you ever encountered a function that tries to do everything—fetch data, process inputs, log outputs, and maybe even brew coffee?
-These multitasking beasts might seem efficient, but they’re really **cursed artifacts**: brittle, convoluted, and a nightmare to maintain.
+These multitasking beasts might seem efficient, but they’re **cursed artifacts**: brittle, convoluted, and a nightmare to maintain.
 Surely, there’s a better way—a more elegant spell that’s clear, straightforward, and easy to reason about.

 >_Simplicity is prerequisite for reliability._ — [Edsger W. Dijkstra]( https://en.wikipedia.org/wiki/Edsger_W._Dijkstra)

-Enter the **Single Responsibility Principle**—the idea that every function should do one thing well, making your code easy to read, debug, and reuse.
-Each function becomes a self-contained artifact of precision, ready to cast when needed.
-But single responsibility alone isn’t enough.
-To truly master simplicity, a function needs **purity**—the gold standard for writing code that’s both elegant and dependable.

 #### The Essence of Purity ⚗️
-A **pure function** is like casting a perfectly crafted spell—it always yields the same result for the same input.
-It doesn’t create side effects or change anything outside itself, ensuring no surprises.
-This wizardry simplifies testing, makes debugging painless, and ensures reusability.
+A **pure function** is like casting a perfectly crafted spell—it always yields the same result for the same input, without side effects or surprises.
+This wizardry simplifies testing, eases debugging, and ensures reusability.
 Moreover, pure functions truly shine in concurrent and parallel programming environments.
-By avoiding shared state, they eliminate the risk of race conditions, providing a robust foundation for scalable workflows.
+By avoiding shared state, they eliminate the risk of race conditions, providing a solid foundation for scalable workflows.

+A **pure function** is like casting a perfectly crafted spell—it always yields the same result for the same input, without side effects or surprises.
+This wizardry simplifies testing, eases debugging, and ensures reusability.
+Pure functions truly shine in concurrent and parallel programming environments, as avoiding shared state they eliminating race conditions.

+A **pure function** is like casting a perfectly crafted spell—it always yields the same result for the same input, without side effects or surprises.
+This wizardry simplifies testing, eases debugging, and ensures reusability.
+Pure functions truly shine in concurrent and parallel programming environments, as avoiding shared state eliminates race conditions.

 To see the difference, here’s an impure function—a rough spell:
 ```typescript